grafalex82/ut88/README.md

   - MonitorF keyboard press function generates a signal on the first key press.
 If the key is still pressed, subsequent calls to Wait for key function will not be processed.
 This is done to avoid flooding console with keypress events.
 Thus subsequent wait for key function will wait until the key is released and pressed again (or keyboard auto-repeat triggers).
   - CP/M BIOS expects immediate result - if a key is pressed, wait for key function shall return the code of the pressed function immediately.
   - CP/M BIOS _printing_ function checks for a keyboard activity, looking whether user pressed Ctrl-C break key combination.
-  - So it causes strange scenarios: the user has entered a symbol, symbol is echoed on the console, printing function sees that the key is _still_ pressed, and starts waiting for a new key.
+  - So it causes strange scenarios: the user has entered a symbol, symbol is echoed on the console.
+Printing function sees that the key is _still_ pressed, and tries to get its code (to check whether it is Ctrl-C), but in fact starts waiting for a new key.
 This leads to swallowing every second entered key, which is very annoyhing (at least when running in emulator).
   - As a quick work around the problem, reading the keyboard while printing a symbol was disabled in the emulator.

 ### CP/M-35 (CP/M with no quasi disk)